Hanaton: Etymology

-The biblical name Hanaton (חנתן) appears in the Book of Joshua (19:14), where it is listed as in the area of the tribe of Zevulun, forming the border with the tribe of Asher's area.
+The biblical name Hanaton (חנתן), also spelled Hannathon, appears in the Book of Joshua, where it is listed as inside the allotment of the tribe of Zebulun, on the border with the tribe of Asher.

 Archaeology

-Tel Hanaton, an archaeological site associated with the biblical location lies to the east of the kibbutz.
-The tel is in the western end of the Beit Netofa Valley, and covers an area of roughly 100 dunam (25 acres).
-It was occupied from the Bronze Age through the Ottoman Empire.
+Tel Hanaton, an archaeological site associated with the biblical city of Hannathon, lies to the east of the kibbutz.
+The tell is in the western end of the Beit Netofa Valley, and covers an area of roughly 100 dunams (25 acres).
+It was occupied from the Bronze Age through the Ottoman period.

-In the Amarna letters, the settlement of Ḫinnatuna is mentioned as a location where caravans passed on their route from Babylonia to Egypt.
+In the 14th-century BCE Amarna letters, the settlement of Ḫinnatuna is mentioned as a location where caravans passed on their route from Babylon to Egypt.
 Tiglath-Pileser III also lists Ḥanathon among the cities he conquered in the Galilee.
 Researchers suggest identifying these locations with Tel Hanaton.